 Thumbnails are typically small rapid drawings that help you think through an idea.
 Wikipedia notes that thumbnail sketches are “used to explore multiple ideas quickly” and that they are “similar to doodles, but may include as much detail as a small sketch.”
 Craig Smallish explains in a Lynda.com course, “A thumbnail sketch…serves as a chance to experiment or create a prototype of an idea.”

-When can you use thumbnail sketches?
+When do you use thumbnail sketches in eLearning design?

 I use thumbnail sketches as a way to visualize during many processes that are key to learning experience design.
 For example, I may use thumbnails to: